triton-inference-server/perf_analyzer/genai-perf/docs/tutorial.md

 └───────────────────────────────────┴────────┴────────┴────────┴────────┴────────┴────────┘
 ```

-## Profile GPT2 running on Triton + vLLM <a id="triton-vllm"></a>
+## Profile GPT-2 running on Triton + vLLM <a id="triton-vllm"></a>

-### Serve GPT-2 vLLM model using Triton CLI

 You can follow the [quickstart guide](https://github.com/triton-inference-server/triton_cli?tab=readme-ov-file#serving-a-vllm-model)
-on the Triton CLI github repo to run GPT-2 model locally using vLLM backend.
+on the Triton CLI github repo to serve GPT-2 model on the Triton server with vLLM backend.

 ### Run GenAI-Perf